-Facebook Inc. (FB), operator of the world’s largest social network, rose after researcher ComScore Inc. (SCOR) suggested that marketers can use the site effectively to encourage users to buy products.
+Facebook Inc. (FB:US), operator of the world’s largest social network, rose after researcher ComScore Inc. (SCOR:US) suggested that marketers can use the site effectively to encourage users to buy products.

 Shares of Menlo Park, California-based Facebook climbed 3 percent to $27.10 at the close in New York.
-Facebook has declined (FB) 29 percent since it started trading at $38 on May 18.
+Facebook has declined (FB:US) 29 percent since it started trading at $38 on May 18.

 Companies marketing to Facebook users who have signaled they “like” a business or have mentioned a brand in a post can have a “a statistically significant positive lift on people’s purchasing,” ComScore said in a blog post.
 The findings counter a Reuters/Ipsos poll earlier this week that showed sagging interest in the site and a minority of users being influenced by advertising when deciding what to buy.